|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-In order for nuclear power to economically displace fossil fuels the reactors modules must be mass produced in factories in accordance with standard designs.
-The individual modules must be sufficiently small to be truck and rail transportable along main highways and rail routes without expensive measures such as moving overhead power lines or barge transport.
+In order for nuclear power to economically displace fossil fuels the reactor modules must be mass produced in factories in accordance with proven standard designs.
+The individual modules must be sufficiently small to be truck and rail transported along main highways and rail routes without expensive measures such as moving overhead power lines or use of barges and special cranes.

 Reactors built in this manner are known as Small Modular Reactors (SMRs).

 With SMRs there are practical limits to the physical sizes of individual components such as reactor pressure vessels, steam generators, turbines, condensers, heat exchange bundles, transformers, I beams, etc.

 It is of paramount importance that each module be fully specified and factory tested for specification compliance so that when the modules arrive at the reactor site everything fits together easily and operates as intended.

 Thus an economical nuclear generating station consists of an assembly of small or modest size modules.

 In the case of a fast neutron power reactor the required sodium pool size is too large to transport as a single unit.
 However, the sodium pool can be assembled on site from factory fabricated components.
 The reactor fuel tubes and fuel bundles can be factory fabricated so that they are ready for on-site assembly and installation.
 The intermediate heat exchange bundles are prefabricated.
 Thus, subject to on-time module delivery, a Small Modular Fast Neutron Reactor (SMFNR) can be rapidly assembled on site.